13.8 C

 What are te types of optical aberrations?

-What is it about the "medium format look" and bokeh?
+The "medium format look" and bokeh?